readium/webpub-manifest/properties.md

 ### page

-The `page` property is meant to provide a hint to Use Agents that rely on synthetic spreads to display more than a single resource at once.
+The `page` property is meant to provide a hint to reading systems that rely on synthetic spreads to display more than a single resource at once.

 *In this example, the first page should be displayed of the left of a synthetic spread, the second page on the right.*